makrai/notes/deFrancis89-chinese-writing.md

   * divination
   * priests were scribes and had the power to communicate with their ancestors and their gods
-  * oracular advice on all sorts of matters, from the most serious affairs of state to lesser problems such as what to do about toothaches and how to interpret dreams
+  * oracular advice on all sorts of matters
+    * from the most serious affairs of state to
+    * what to do about toothaches and how to interpret dreams
   * known as "oracle bone inscriptions" (OBI).
   * written on the large shoulder bones of cattle and the shells of turtles.
     * These were much prized.
-Some nondivination texts record the receipt of
+Some nondivination texts record their receipt
 * The bones and shells, especially the latter, were prepared by being smoothed
   * diviner asked a question, such as "Shall an army of five thousand men be raised?" or "Will it rain?"
-Then
   * heat was applied to the back of the bone or shell, causing cracks to appear
     * cracks were interpreted by the diviner, or perhaps even by the king
   * a record of the whole matter, including the follow-up on the final outcome, was incised, or sometimes written with a brush, on the bone or shell.

-* characters were not yet standardized as to shape and size.
-It was only
+* characters were not yet standardized as to shape and size
-  * later they came to occupy the uniform square space that has earned them the Chinese name of fāngkuàizì 'square block characters,' which one Western scholar has rendered as 'tetragraphs' (Mair 1988).
-Moreover, in the early
+  * later they came to occupy the uniform square space:
+    * fāngkuàizì 'square block characters,' which
+    * one Western scholar has translated as 'tetragraphs' (Mair 1988)
-  * no fixed direction of writing: varied from left to right, right to left, top to bottom, and various mixtures of direction within the same inscription and even within the same sentence (Serruys 1974:16).
-When we
+  * no fixed direction of writing: varied from left to right, right to left, top to bottom, and various mixtures of direction within the same inscription and even within the same sentence (Serruys 1974:16)
-  * fragmentary nature of many of the bones and shells, it goes without saying
+  * fragmentary nature of many of the bones and shells
 * A full inscription consists of four parts:
   * a preface stating that on such-and-such a day a bone or shell was cracked and that So-and-so divined;
   * a "charge" asking a question;
   * the prognostication; and
   * the verification, telling what actually happened
 * Few inscriptions contain all four parts
   * dating of the inscriptions is also generally limited to the specification